 We are an annual sponsor to the Calaveras County Food Bank and Calaveras County Senior Center.
 We also make donations in different capacities to Bret Harte High School and Calaveras High School for sports fundraisers, Future Farmers of America, and other school events.

 Prior to February of 2007, Placer Title Company served Calaveras County as The Sterling Title Company, which was part of the local community from 1972-2007.
-With office locations in Arnold and Angels Camp, Calaveras Division President Sean Tucker is proud to lead his team of eager, seasoned professionals.
+With office locations in Arnold and Angels Camp, Calaveras Division President Mark Pitman is proud to lead his team of eager, seasoned professionals.

 About Calaveras County